ryzeon-dev/cbc/README.md

 # cbc
-Print stdin char by char
+Print stdin or stdargs char by char

 ## Usage
 Run any command in terminal, and pipe its output to cbc's stdin